 These Columbia boots run true to size so it should be pretty easy to get the perfect fit.
 They are available in both half and full sizes, as well as both wide and regular options.

-The Toundra Pro are Salomon’s warmest boots out of the bunch, with a temperature rating of up to -40 degrees Celsius.
+The Toundra Pro is Salomon’s warmest boots out of the bunch, with a temperature rating of up to -40 degrees Celsius.
 That’s thanks to the combination of Aerogel insulation and faux fur lining, which do an excellent job at retaining warmth in extreme colds.

 The best thing about these boots is that they manage to be so warm without any extra bulk or weight.
 They won’t weigh you down, which makes them great for all sorts of different outdoor adventures.
 Especially because the Toundra also boasts breathable mesh lining and a water repellent exterior.